CodeCoffeeGuy/chess960/README.md

 ## About

 Chess960 is an open-source, real-time platform for Fischer Random Chess.
 Play online with players worldwide across all time controls—from lightning-fast bullet to classical games.
-Experience competitive tournaments, build your rating, and enjoy chess without memorization.
+Experience competitive tournaments, build your rating, create and share annotated studies, explore openings, solve puzzles, and enjoy chess without memorization.

 ### What is Chess960?